ecmwf/open-ecpds/README.md

 Once you open the OpenECPDS folder, VS Code will prompt you to reopen the project within a container: **Reopen in Container**.
 If you choose to proceed, VS Code will use the [.devcontainer/Dockerfile](.devcontainer/Dockerfile) to build the container image and launch a development container.
 This container will be preconfigured with all the tools, dependencies, and settings specified in [.devcontainer/devcontainer.json](.devcontainer/devcontainer.json), ensuring a consistent and fully-equipped development environment right from the start.

-Once the development container is set up, open a terminal within it to begin building as described in the Getting Started section.

 For more information on working with development containers in Visual Studio Code, please visit the [Visual Studio Code website](https://code.visualstudio.com/docs/devcontainers/containers).

 To access the Debug and Run configurations: